Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Hierarchical Tensor Factorization

 A mode tree of a hierarchical tensor factorization induces a notion of rank called \emph{hierarchical tensor rank} (\defin~\ref{def:ht_rank}).
 The hierarchical tensor rank is a tuple whose entries correspond to locations in the mode tree.
 The value held by an entry is characterized by the number of local components at the corresponding location, similarly to how tensor rank is characterized by the number of components in a tensor factorization (see \subsect~\ref{sec:prelim:tf}).
 Motivated by matrix and tensor ranks being implicitly minimized in matrix and tensor factorizations, respectively (\sect~\ref{sec:prelim}), in \sect~\ref{sec:inc_rank_lrn} we explore the possibility of hierarchical tensor rank being implicitly minimized in hierarchical tensor factorization.
 That is, we investigate the prospect of gradient descent (with small learning rate and near-zero initialization) over hierarchical tensor factorization learning solutions that can be represented with few local components at all locations of the mode tree.

 \paragraph*{Equivalence to a class of deep non-linear convolutional networks}

-In \sect~\ref{sec:prelim} it was shown that matrix factorization can be seen as a linear neural network, and, in a similar vein, tensor factorization corresponds to a certain shallow (depth two) non-linear convolutional network.
+As discussed in \sect~\ref{sec:prelim}, matrix factorization can be seen as a linear neural network, and, in a similar vein, tensor factorization corresponds to a certain shallow (depth two) non-linear convolutional network.
 A drawback of these models as theoretical surrogates for deep learning is that the former lacks non-linearity, while the latter misses depth.
-Hierarchical tensor factorization accounts for both of these limitations: for appropriate mode trees, it corresponds to a class of deep non-linear convolutional networks (see~\citet{cohen2016expressive}).
+Hierarchical tensor factorization accounts for both of these limitations: for appropriate mode trees, it is known (see~\citet{cohen2016expressive}) to be equivalent to a class of deep non-linear convolutional networks (with multiplicative non-linearity).
 These networks have demonstrated promising performance in practice~\cite{cohen2014simnets,cohen2016deep,sharir2016tensorial,stoudenmire2018learning,grant2018hierarchical,felser2021quantum}, and their equivalence to hierarchical tensor factorization has been key to the study of expressiveness in deep learning~\cite{cohen2016expressive,cohen2016convolutional,cohen2017inductive,cohen2017analysis,cohen2018boosting,sharir2018expressive,levine2018benefits,levine2018deep,balda2018tensor,khrulkov2018expressive,khrulkov2019generalized,levine2019quantum}.
-The equivalence is illustrated in \fig~\ref{fig:tf_htf_as_convnet}(b) and rigorously proven in \app~\ref{app:htf_cnn}.
+The equivalence is illustrated in \fig~\ref{fig:tf_htf_as_convnet} (bottom) and rigorously proven in \app~\ref{app:htf_cnn}.